techflow21/techflow21/README.md

 Hi there 👋!
-I am Bello Soliu, a passionate and Software Developer.
+I am Bello Soliu, a passionate and resourceful Software Developer.

 About Me: